mina-deploy/mina/docs/deploying.md

 Deploying
 --------------------

-Mina provides the `deploy` command which *queue*s up a deploy script for you.
+Mina provides the `deploy` command which runs your commands on remote backend.

 ``` ruby
 # config/deploy.rb